Precision Drilling to buy Trinidad in all-shares white knight merger - Red Deer Advocate

 All three companies are based in Calgary.

-Trinidad’s shares were ahead 11 cents or about six per cent at $1.95 at noon on the Toronto Stock Exchange.
-Precision Drilling shares were at $4.31, down 13 cents or about three per cent, and Ensign was off 40 cents or 6.3 per cent at $5.95.
+Trinidad’s shares closed up nine cents or almost five per cent at $1.93 on the Toronto Stock Exchange.
+Precision Drilling shares were at $4.30, down 14 cents or about three per cent, and Ensign was off 51 cents or eight per cent at $5.84.

 Trinidad said the Precision bid is worth $2.11 per Trinidad share based on Precision’s 30-day volume-weighted average share price.
 That’s a premium of 25 per cent over the Ensign offer and 17 per cent over Trinidad’s 30-day price of $1.81, it said.